-Washington University in St. Louis offers a tuition assistance program for St. Louis City employees and school district teachers and staff for St. Louis City as well as St. Louis City Charter schools.
-Employees working full-time are invited to take classes at University College in Arts and Sciences, Washington University’s evening, professional, and continuing education division, at one-half the University College tuition with the support of this program.
+Washington University in St. Louis offers a tuition assistance program for St. Louis City employees, public safety officers, and school district teachers and staff for St. Louis City as well as St. Louis City Charter schools.
+Employees working full-time are invited to take classes at University College in Arts and Sciences, Washington University’s evening, professional, and continuing education division, at 50% of the University College tuition with the support of this program.

 Who is eligible?

-- Individuals working in a full-time position in a government department or school district for the St. Louis City (including St. Louis city charter schools) are eligible for the discount after six months of service.
+- Individuals working in a full-time position in a government department or public school in St. Louis city (including St. Louis city charter schools) are eligible for the discount after six months of service.

 - Employees also must meet University College admission eligibility requirements before entering a degree program.